artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

    ```

 1. As the computer reboots, go back into BIOS and move GRUB back to highest boot priority.
 Boot into your hopefully working system and remove the USB drive.

+## Installing from PKGBUILD

+Problem: A `libreswan` update broke compatibility with `networkmanager-l2tp`.
+Downgrading `libreswan` (AUR) via `downgrade` wasn't an option since I aggressively clear my pacman cache, and after a week I got tired of waiting for the `networkmanager-l2tp` [fix](https://github.com/nm-l2tp/NetworkManager-l2tp/commit/3c6ccfe331e65c7af8be4df78cac67c030e96958) to land in Arch's official repo.

+Solution: Clone the `libreswan` repo to `/tmp`, `cd` into it, `git reset --hard` to the last compatible version, and run `makepkg -si` to build and install.

 ## Using an external hard drive